 |Title:||Associate Head Coach|

-Goncalo Figueiredo, one of the greatest Islanders men's tennis players ever, a former team captain and a member of the Portuguese Davis Cup Team, serves as associate head coach for men’s and women’s tennis.
+Goncalo Figueiredo, the winningest Islanders men's tennis player of all time, a former team captain and Portuguese Davis Cup Team, serves as associate head coach for men’s and women’s tennis.

-Both the men and women reached the NCAA Division I national rankings in 2013, making Texas A&M - Corpus Christi one of only 34 universities in the nation to have both teams ranked in the Intercollegiate Tennis Association National Poll at the same time.
+The Islanders were one of only 39 universities in NCAA Division I to have two teams competing in the 2014 Tournament.
+Both teams earned an automatic bid after clinching the Southland Conference regular season and tournament crowns.
+In 2013, both the men and women reached the NCAA Division I national rankings in 2013, making Texas A&M - Corpus Christi one of only 34 universities in the nation to have both teams ranked in the Intercollegiate Tennis Association National Poll at the same time.
 Coach Figueiredo was a big part of making this success happen.

-Figueiredo was ranked one of the top 100 junior players in the world, and competed in World Junior events against Roger Federer, Andy Roddick and Juan Martin del Potro.
+Figueiredo was ranked one of the top 100 junior players in the world, and competed in World Junior events against Roger Federer, Andy Roddick and Juan Carlos Ferrero.
 He reached the Top 60 in the NCAA Division I national singles rankings and had five wins against players ranked in the Top 25 nationally.

-While coaching the Islanders, Figueiredo has seen the team reached the ITA Top 65 nationally seven years in a row, including No. 32 in Division I in 2007 and No. 35 in 2009.
-The Islanders were Southland Conference Regular Season Champions five years in a row, and went to the NCAA Championships in 2008, 2009 and 2011.
+While coaching the Islanders, Figueiredo has seen the team reach the ITA Top 65 nationally seven years in a row, including No. 32 in Division I in 2007 and No. 35 in 2009.
+The men's team clinched the Southland Conference regular-season championship in 2014 for the seventh straight year.
+The Islanders have advanced to the NCAA Tennis Team Championships in 2008, 2009, 2011, 2013 and 2014.

 In 2013, Figueiredo saw the team reach No. 51 in the ITA National Rankings and win the HEB Tournament of Champions, the longest running, and perhaps most prestigious, team tournament in the United States.
-The Islander men beat two Top 35 teams to win the championships for the first time in program history.
+The Islanders' men team beat two Top 35 teams to win the championship for the first time in program history.